Getting Started

 Therefore, you will find the statements provided by various plugins in their documentation, and through those statements, you can achieve the corresponding functions of the plugin.

-, while private statements mean you can only use them in the plugin that provides these statements, as they are generally closely related to the plugin's functionality.
+Additionally, Kether is divided into public statements and private statements.
+Public statements mean you can use them in any plugin that supports Kether, while private statements mean you can only use them in the plugin that provides these statements, as they are generally closely related to the plugin's functionality.

 Example

-Let's take the entry unlock reward script of YuIllustration
+Let's take the entry unlock reward script of YuIllustration as an example to understand the syntax of Kether.

 The default configuration is as follows: